dune-gdt/dune-gdt/source/dune_gdt_tutorial_on_data_functions_and_interpolation.md

         dim_domain=Dim(d), variable='x', order=10, expression='exp(x[0]*x[1])', name='h')
 ```

-* ... and functions which provide a gradient, usefull for analytical solutions to compare to and compute $H^1$ errors
+* ... and functions which provide a gradient, useful for analytical solutions to compare to and compute $H^1$ errors

 ```{code-cell}
 h = ExpressionFunction(